4-type subvarieties of the variety of associative algebras: Introduction

 In this paper, we define four types of associative algebras based on Mal'cev's classification.
 In \cite{Mal'cev}, it was shown that the space of identities of degree $3$ in associative algebras can be decomposed into subspaces defined by the following identities:

 Using these identities, we define the corresponding subvarieties of the variety of associative algebras.
+For these subvarieties, we define the classes of algebras based on the diagram.
 These subvarieties are closely related to the varieties of alternative, assosymmetric, and left-alternative algebras.
 Moreover, they may provide useful tools for addressing the problem of identifying Jordan elements within free associative algebras.
 Notably, when equipped with the commutator operation, these subvarieties yield some of the most well-known classes of Lie algebras, including metabelian Lie algebras, nilpotent Lie algebras, and Lie algebras satisfying an additional identity of degree $5$.

+Indeed, every identity of degree $3$ in an associative algebra can be expressed as a linear combination of the listed identities.
+Moreover, each of these identities generates an invariant subspace within the space of multilinear polynomials of degree $3$ in the associative algebra.

 One of the well-known subvarieties of the variety of associative algebras is the variety of perm algebras \cite{perm1, perm2, MS2022}.
 Analogical subvarieties for the variety of alternative algebras were considered in \cite{KazMat}.
 Since there is a one-to-one correspondence between a variety of algebras $\Var$ and the quadratic operad associated with it, we adopt the same terminology for both throughout this paper.
 We denote by $\Var\<X\>$ the free algebra in the variety of algebras $\Var$ generated by the set $X$.
 Also, we use the notion $\Var^{(d)}$ for the variety of algebras $\Var$ with derivation $d$.